KarolS/millfork/docs/api/command-line.md

 It enables certain optimization similar to what inlining would enable, but without actual inlining.
 `.ini` equivalent: `ipo`.

+* `-foptimize-stdlib`, `-fno-optimize-stdlib` –
+Whether should replace some standard library calls with constant parameters with more efficient variants.
+Currently affects `putstrz` and `strzlen`, but may affect more functions in the future.
+`.ini` equivalent: `optimize_stdlib`.

 * `-Os`, `--size` – Optimize for size, sacrificing some speed (experimental).

 * `-Of`, `--fast` – Optimize for speed, even if it increases the size a bit (experimental).